American Civil War: Battle of Fort Sumter

 The American Civil War began on April 12, 1861, when Confederate forces opened fire on the Union-held Fort Sumter.
 Fort Sumter is located in the harbor of Charleston, South Carolina.
 Its status had been contentious for months.
 Outgoing president Buchanan had dithered in reinforcing its garrison, commanded by Major Robert Anderson.
 Anderson took matters into his own hands and on December 26, 1860, under the cover of darkness, sailed the garrison from the poorly placed Fort Moultrie to the stalwart island Fort Sumter.
-Anderson's actions catapulted him to hero status in the North.
-An attempt to resupply the fort on January 9, 1861, failed and nearly started the war then, but an informal truce held.
-On March 5, Lincoln was informed the fort was low on supplies.
+Anderson's actions made him a hero in the North.
+An attempt to resupply the fort on January 9, 1861, failed and nearly incited a war, but an informal truce held.
+On March 5, Lincoln was informed that the fort was low on supplies.

 Fort Sumter proved a key challenge to Lincoln's administration.
 Back-channel dealing by Seward with the Confederates undermined Lincoln's decision-making; Seward wanted to pull out.
-But a firm hand by Lincoln tamed Seward, who was a staunch Lincoln ally.
+But a firm hand by Lincoln tamed Seward, who was a staunch Lincoln ally thereafter.
 Lincoln decided holding the fort, which would require reinforcing it, was the only workable option.
 On April 6, Lincoln informed the Governor of South Carolina that a ship with food but no ammunition would attempt to supply the fort.
 Richard N. Current wrote:

 In short, it appears that Lincoln, when he decided to send the Sumter expedition, considered hostilities to be probable.
 It also appears, however, that he believed an unopposed and peaceable provisioning to be at least barely possible....
 He thought hostilities would be the likely result, and he was determined that, if they should be, they must clearly be initiated by the Confederates.
 "To say that Lincoln meant that the first shot would be fired by the other side if a first shot was fired, ... is not to say that he maneuvered to have the first shot fired."

 James McPherson describes this win-win approach as "the first sign of the mastery that would mark Lincoln's presidency"; the Union would win if it could resupply and hold the fort, and the South would be the aggressor if it opened fire on an unarmed ship supplying starving men.
 An April 9 Confederate cabinet meeting resulted in Davis ordering General P. G. T. Beauregard to take the fort before supplies reached it.

 At 4:30 a.m. on April 12, Confederate forces fired the first of 4,000 shells at the fort; it fell the next day.
 The loss of Fort Sumter lit a patriotic fire under the North.
 On April 15, Lincoln called on the states to field 75,000 militiamen for 90 days; impassioned Union states met the quotas quickly.
 On May 3, 1861, Lincoln called for an additional 42,000 volunteers for three years.
 Shortly after this, Virginia, Tennessee, Arkansas, and North Carolina seceded and joined the Confederacy.
 To reward Virginia, the Confederate capital was moved to Richmond.